cassidyjames/cassidyjames.github.io/_posts/2026/2026-02-13-star-wars-cantina-birthday-party.md

 1. **Trivia!** I organized a fun little Star Wars trivia game for my birthday last year and really enjoyed how nerdy my friends were with it, so this year I wanted to do something similar.
 My good friend Dagan volunteered to put together a fresh trivia game, which was incredible.

 2. **Sabacc**.
-The Star Wars equivalent to poker, featured heavily in the _Star Wars: Outlaws_ game as well as in _Star Wars: Rebels_, _Solo: A Star Wars Story_, and the Disney Galactic Starcruiser (though it's Kessel Sabacc vs. traditional Sabacc vs. Corellian Spike vs. Coruscant Shift respectively… but I digress).
-I got a Kessel Sabacc set for Christmas and have wanted to play it with a group of friends ever since.
+The Star Wars equivalent to poker, featured heavily in the _Star Wars: Outlaws_ game as well as in _Star Wars: Rebels_, _Solo: A Star Wars Story_, and the Disney Galactic Starcruiser (though it's Kessel sabacc vs. traditional sabacc vs. Corellian spike vs. Coruscant shift respectively… but I digress).
+I got a Kessel sabacc set for Christmas and have wanted to play it with a group of friends ever since.

 3. **Themed drinks**.
-Revnog is mentioned in Star Wars media including _Andor_ as some sort of liquor, and Spotchka is featured in the New Republic era shows like _The Mandalorian_ and _The Book of Boba Fett_.
+Revnog is mentioned in Star Wars media including _Andor_ as some sort of liquor, and spotchka is featured in the New Republic era shows like _The Mandalorian_ and _The Book of Boba Fett_.
 There isn't really any detail as to what each tastes like, but I knew I wanted to make some batch cocktails inspired by these in-universe drinks.

 4. **Immersive environment**.
 This meant smart lights, music, and some other aesthetic touches.
 Luckily over the years I've upgraded my smart home to feature nearly all locally-controllable RGB smart bulbs and fixtures; while during the day they simply shift from warm white to daylight and back, it means I can do _a lot_ with them for special occasions.
 I also have networked speakers throughout the house, and a 3D printer.